 - (a) a room or rooms that are exclusively used to care for sick children and that are not used at any time for any other child care purpose; and - (b) toilets and hand sinks that are within or immediately adjacent to the room or rooms used for sick care and are not used by well children in care. - Subd.
-15. Outdoor activity area, activities and equipment exception.
-The outdoor activity area, outdoor activities, and outdoor equipment required by 245K.14 for children need not be provided. - Subd.
-16. Cleaning, Sanitizing and Disinfection.
-Floors in rooms where sick care is provided and all linens, toileting equipment, sinks, furnishings, objects, and equipment used by sick children must be cleaned and disinfected at least daily and as needed in accordance with the requirements under 245K.31. - Subd.
-17. Sleeping equipment and changes of clothing.
-All sleeping equipment used by a sick child must be cleaned and sanitized after each use in accordance with 245K.31, subdivision 4, paragraph (b), clause (3), and each child must be in clean clothing at all times. - Subd.
-18. Sleeping equipment.
-Each sick child must be provided appropriate sleeping equipment as follows: - (a) a crib and crib sheets in accordance with the requirements of 245K.36 or cot or bed, depending on the age of the child; - (b) a pillow; - (c) a pillowcase; and - (d) a blanket or quilt. - (e) Bedding provided by the center must be laundered after each use.
+4513.
+Outdoor activity area, activities and equipment exception.
+The outdoor activity area, outdoor activities, and outdoor equipment required by section 245K.14 for children need not be provided. - Subd.
+1614.
+Cleaning, sanitizing and disinfection.
+Floors in rooms where sick care is provided and all linens, toileting equipment, sinks, furnishings, objects, and equipment used by sick children must be cleaned and disinfected at least daily and as needed in accordance with the requirements under section 245K.31. - Subd.
+1715.
+Sleeping equipment and changes of clothing.
+All sleeping equipment used by a sick child must be cleaned and sanitized after each use in accordance with section 245K.31, subdivision 4, paragraph (b), clause (3), and each child must be in clean clothing at all times. - Subd.
+1816.
+Sleeping equipment.
+Each sick child must be provided appropriate sleeping equipment, depending on the age of the child, as follows: - (a) a crib and crib sheets in accordance with the requirements of section 245K.36 or a cot or bed, depending on the age of the child; - (b) a pillow, except if the child is an infant; - (c) a pillowcase, except if the child is an infant; and - (d) a blanket or quilt, except if the child is an infant. - (e) Bedding provided by the center must be laundered after each use.